aforward9600/pokemonpalette/README.md

 -----------
 - Stat-down moves no longer have a 25% miss chance in AI matches.
 - A pkmn plays its cry to signal the last turn of using a trapping move like wrap/clamp/etc
-- Trainer ai routine #1 (status recognition) has been modified
+- Trainer ai routine #1 (recognition of stats, hp, and conditions) has been modified
   - using a move with a dream eater effect is heavily discouraged against non-sleeping opponents
   - using a move with a dream eater effect is slightly encouraged against a sleeping opponent
   - using a zero-power confusion effect move is heavily discouraged against confused opponents